 E. Howard & Co.
 Electric Clocks and Systems

-E. Howard sief-winnding master clock with door open
+E. Howard self-winnding master clockwith door open

 E. Howard #89 self-winding master clock with two secondary clock circuits and four bell circuits, in dark ash case.
 Originally installed circa 1904 at Roxbury High School, in Boston's Roxbury section.
 Pilot clock on left dates from 1911 when system was converted from series to parallel secondary clock circuits.
 Substitute dial shown while original awaits restoration.

-pilot clock in thinb copper case pilot clock in cast brass case
+pilot clock in cast brass case

 Later style pilot clock in thin copper case with molded bakelite back.
-Earlier pilot clock in heavy cast and turned solid brass case.

 Being the first American clockmaker to produce electric time systems, E. Howard & Co. of Boston, Massachusetts deserves special recognition on these pages.
 With our focal point remaining The Standard Electric Time Co., it is interesting to compare the products of these two companies which, during much of the most intense period of their competition, were located less than 100 miles apart.